MissTeapot/LGBT-Wikis/github_wiki/ftm/index.md

 ***
 **Hormone therapy**

-For a rough summary of the monthly cost of testosterone, see our chart in [Testosterone](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ftm/index#wiki_testosterone).
-For as long as you are on testosterone, you will need regular blood work and visits to your prescribing doctor (usually every 6 months.md).
+For a rough summary of the monthly cost of testosterone, see our chart in [Testosterone](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/ftm/index#wiki_testosterone). for as long as you are on testosterone, you will need regular blood work and visits to your prescribing doctor (usually every 6 months.md).
 Your private insurance or publicly funded healthcare may cover some of these expenses.

 You may require additional health care and drugs to treat unwanted effects from testosterone such as acne and hair loss.
 Some people recommend taking vitamin supplements.
 Speak to your doctor about what supplements can do for you.